The Best & Worst Store-Bought Mustards—Ranked

 The downside of this sweet condiment, typically used for dipping, is, of course, the sugar.

 "While 2 grams of sugar per serving does not sound like a lot, there are four grams of sugar in one teaspoon of sugar, which means in this one teaspoon serving size of mustard there is half a teaspoon of sugar," Tao says.

 Keeping that in mind, she has a suggestion.

 "Since honey mustard is inherently a sweet mustard, it may be best to forego honey mustard altogether and choose another variety that does not contain as much sugar," Tao said.
 "If you are still set on having honey mustard, consider making honey mustard at home where you can control the amount and type of sweetener used."

 Inglehoffer Original Stone Ground Mustard

-Ingredients: Water, Mustard Seed, Vinegars (White Distilled, Red Wine And White Wine), Sugar, Salt, White Wine, Garlic, Spices, Xanthan Gum, Turmeric, Citric Acid, Artificial And Natural Flavors, Annatto.
+Ingredients: Water, Vinegars (White Distilled, Red Wine and White Wine), Mustard Seed, Sugar, Salt, White Wine, Garlic, Spices, Xanthan Gum, Turmeric, Natural Flavors, Annatto.